andrasmarkus/DISSECT-CF-Fog-WebApp/dissect-cf-fog-server/README.md

         </strategies>
         ```
   - **user_configurations** - this folder conatins the users folders
+- Create/use an existing Firebase account and place the projects private key in **config/** folder using the filename **"dissect-cf-firebase-config.json"**
+  - You can generate and save Firebase credentials json file with the private key by visiting https://console.firebase.google.com/ and opening Settings > Service Accounts menu
+  - Note that everytime you generate a new private key the previous one stops working immediately.
+  - Store this private key securely.

 The setup should be look like that:
 ![Alt File explorer](../readme-assets/server-setup-file-explorer.png)